Black Brant (rocket): History

 Black Brant was the result of research at Canadian Armament Research and Development Establishment (CARDE) during the 1950s into the nature of the upper part of the atmosphere as part of ongoing research into anti-ballistic missile systems and very-long-range communication.
 In 1957, CARDE contracted Bristol to produce a simple rocket fuselage, called the Propulsion Test Vehicle, for studies into high-power solid fuels.
 The resulting design, by Albert Fia, was quite heavy, as it was designed to be able to accommodate a wide variety of engine burning times, propellant loadings and launch angles in keeping with its role as a test vehicle for ABM systems development.
 The first test flight took place only two years later from the Churchill Rocket Research Range in September 1959.

 CARDE's attention later turned to long-distance communications and they found the Propulsion Test Vehicle system useful as a sounding rocket.
 To better suit this role, Bristol modified the design to be lighter and more tailored to the sounding rocket role.
-This became the Black Brant.
+This became the Black Brant, sharing the name with the Black Brant goose.
 CARDE launched a number of Black Brant rockets over the next few years, both the original Black Brant I design which could place a 68 kg payload to 150 km altitude, as well as the larger Black Brant II which first flew in October 1960, and the smaller but higher-altitude Black Brant III.

 The rocket's design emphasized reliability over payload and range.
 In July 1963 the much larger Black Brant V first flew, which was also used as a booster stage for the Black Brant III to make the Black Brant IV.
 The IV first flew in 1964, but failed, as did the next test launch.
 Aside from these two launches, which were corrected for, the Black Brant has never had another failure, making it one of the most reliable rockets in history.
 Since then it has undergone continual evolution, and the current versions are the XI and XII, consisting of Black Brant V used as an upper stage, with Talos and Terrier boosters as lower stages.
 They have reached altitudes of more than 1500 km, which is above the ionosphere and well above the orbits of the Space Shuttle and the International Space Station.